MicrosoftDocs/dynamics365smb-docs/FullExperience/FinanceAdvanced/how-to-map-intercompany-dimensions-to-your-company’s-dimensions.md

   - "sv-se"
 ---
 # How to: Map Intercompany Dimensions to Your Company’s Dimensions
-After you fill in the **\($ N\_600 IC Dimensions $\)** window with the dimensions that you and your intercompany partners have agreed to use, you have to associate each of the intercompany dimensions with one of your company's dimensions, and vice versa.
-In the **\($ N\_600 IC Dimensions $\)** window, you specify how IC dimensions on incoming transactions will be translated into dimensions from your company's Dimension table.
+After you fill in the **IC Dimensions** window with the dimensions that you and your intercompany partners have agreed to use, you have to associate each of the intercompany dimensions with one of your company's dimensions, and vice versa.
+In the **IC Dimensions** window, you specify how IC dimensions on incoming transactions will be translated into dimensions from your company's Dimension table.
 In the **Dimension** window, you specify how your dimensions will be translated into intercompany dimensions on outgoing transactions.

  If any of the intercompany dimensions have the same code as the corresponding dimensions in your company's Dimension table, then you can have the program automatically map the dimensions: